-Ashley N. Southerland is an associate in the Washington, D.C., office of Crowell & Moring, where she practices in the firm’s Litigation and Health Care groups.
+Ashley N. Southerland is a counsel in the Washington, D.C., office of Crowell & Moring, where she practices in the firm’s Litigation and Health Care groups.

 Ashley’s litigation practice spans various industries, including health care, higher education, and hospitality.
 She represents domestic and multinational companies in complex litigation, as well as in arbitrations involving contractual disputes.
 In her health care practice, Ashley counsels private health care entities—including hospitals, health care providers, and managed care organizations—in a wide range of state and federal regulatory matters involving the False Claims Act, the physician self-referral law (Stark Law) and the Anti-Kickback Statute, and Medicare and Medicaid compliance.
 Ashley is also engaged in counseling private universities in the areas of compliance and litigation risk management.